Bexar County Sheriff Javier Salazar

 He has made community engagement one of the top priorities of his administration.
 In doing so Sheriff Salazar has created several programs including; Active Shooter Training, Gold Badge Business Certification, Pastors on Patrol, the Senior Fraud Program as well as the Sheriff’s Citizen Academy.

 Sheriff Salazar’s philanthropic work includes serving various nonprofit and community organizations.

-He has been married to his wife Sarah for seventeen years and is the proud father of two daughters.
+He has been married to his wife Sarah for twenty years and is the proud father of two daughters.